On this page:

-To be eligible for admission to the Master of Arts in Counseling Psychology program, students must meet the following minimum requirements:
+To be eligible for admission to the Master of Arts in Counseling Psychology program, candidates must meet the following minimum requirements:

 - A baccalaureate degree from a regionally-accredited institution;

-- A cumulative GPA of 3.0 on a 4.0 scale OR a GPA of 3.0 on a 4.0 scale during the last 60 semester credits (or equivalent);
+- A cumulative GPA of 3.0 on a 4.0 scale during the last 60 semester credits (or equivalent);

-- A strong background in psychology or a closely related field, with a minimum of 15 semester hours of course work in psychology, strongly recommended are an introductory or survey of psychology, statistical techniques, research methods, and at least two 300-level or higher psychology courses.
-For these 15 semester hours, similar courses in closely related fields of study may also be acceptable;
+- A strong background in psychology or a closely related field, with a minimum of 15 semester hours of course work in psychology, strongly recommended are:

 - At least one 3-credit course in statistics and one 3-credit course in research methods from any discipline;